MicrosoftDocs/VBA-Docs/access/Concepts/Controls/refer-to-tab-control-objects-in-vba.md

 ## Refer to controls on a tab control page

 The controls you place on a tab control page are part of the same collection as all controls on the form.
 For this reason, each control on a tab control page must have a name that is unique with respect to all other controls on the same form.
-You can refer to controls on a tab control page by using the same syntax for controls on a form without a tab control.
+Refer to controls on a tab control page by using the same syntax for controls on a form without a tab control.

 ```vb
 Forms!Employees!HomePhone